jackmulligan-ire/altas/README.md

 ### Transcribing videos

-To create a transcription of a video, run the following command from the top-level directory: `python -m altas transcribe_videos`
+To create a transcription of each video in `video-page-data.csv`, run the following command from the top-level directory: `python -m altas transcribe_videos`

 When this command is run for the first time, it will create a `data\video-transcription-data.csv` file with the following schema: